mtiller/ModelicaBook/text/source/front/ack.rst

 approach to publishing could be applied to a niche technical field like Modelica.
 I was pleasantly surprised to see that it could and that this project had enough support to be funded.
+For that reason, I'd like to thank the backers of the Kickstarter project.
+In particular, I'd like the thank the following people for their exceptionally generous contributions:

+    * Robert Norris
+    * Matthis Thorade
+    * Henning Francke
+    * Yang Ji
+    * Christoph Höger
+    * Philipp Mossmann
+    * John Batteh
+    * Dirk Zimmer
+    * Jan Brugård
+    * Swami Gopalswamy
+    * Peter Aronsson
+    * Michael P. Case
+    * Markus Groetsch
+    * Vicente Ramírez Perea
+    * Tisha Villanueva
+    * Adrian Pop
+    * Nimalendiran Kailasanathan
+    * Kevin Davies
+    * Peter Harman
+    * Dietmar Winkler
+    * Johan Rhodin

+I'd also like to thank the corporate sponsors:

+    * Gold Sponsors

+      * CyDesign
+      * Wolfram Research
+      * Modelon
+      * Maplesoft
+      * Dassault Systèmes

+    * Silver Sponsors

+      * Ricardo Software
+      * ITI
+      * Modelica Association
+      * Global Crown Technology
+      * Siemens

+    * Bronze

+      * Suzhou Tongyuan
+      * Open Source Modelica Consortium
+      * DOFWare
+      * Bausch-Gall GmbH
+      * Technische Universität Hamburg/Harburg
+      * Schlegel Simulation GmbH

-For that reason, I'd like to thank the backers of the Kickstarter project (and the corporate sponsors in particular) for coming together to achieve our mutual goal of creating more quality educational material around Modelica.
+This project shows the power of community to achieve the mutual goal of creating more quality educational material around Modelica.
 Literally, this project could not have happened without them.

 The Kickstarter funding allowed me to commit time to this project, but I also had several people helping me on this project.
 First and